Tueloper/Tueloper/README.md

 ### Hi there 👋

 My name is Tochukwu Ozurumba.
-I'm a Fullstack Engineer
+I'm a Fullstack Engineer and also a student of Cambrian College, Mobile Application Development

-I will be updating my latest adventure with moving work forward
+I will be updating my hub with exicting apps i will be building at Cambrian College.

 I love developing Software Web applications using Javascript, and also enjoy building stuff with Typescript.